motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 Make sure to Turn on Denoising Data in the Data passes tab.
 You can denoise the data layers directly in the compositor.
 It will denoise the combined image – but for this template a combined image is not used.
+You may wish to have a combined image - so can check this option.

 ![](https://github.com/motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/blob/main/Images/Denoising%20data.jpg)

-Compositor Set Up – For Passes:
+Compositor Set Up - For Passes:

 Go to the Compositor tab.
 Tick the Use Nodes Box.
 Add a Render layers node (if not there already).
+Add an Output node.
+Add the required data passes to the output node.
-Drag off from each connector.
+Drag off from each connector and connect to the output node.
 Add the required nodes.
-You do not need to add or multiple – as that stage is done in a different program.
+You do not need to add or multiple nodes together - This is done in a different program.
 Passes that have no direct / indirect lighting can just be added.
-Data layers do not automatically have alpha added – so add an Set Alpha node if required.
+Data layers do not automatically have alpha added - so add an Set Alpha node if required.
-Only light bounces create noise – so colour passes (and a few others) don’t need denoising.
+Only light bounces create noise - so colour passes (and a few others) don't need denoising.
-Add an Output node.
-Add the data passes to the Output node.
 Select the folder for output (in the output node).
-In the output node – select Multilayered EXR.
+In the output node - select Multilayered EXR.
-Compression can be DWAA or DWAB – or what ever you prefer!
+Compression can be DWAA or DWAB - or what ever you prefer!
-If its a still image (not an animation sequence) consider just using Zip or a lossless format.
+If its a still image (not an animation sequence) consider using Zip or a lossless format.

 ![](https://github.com/motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/blob/main/Images/Compositor%20v2.jpg)